 Well here’s a mod that will change the way you use your kettle grill without actually changing the kettle itself…or voiding any warranty!

-Although you can successfully smoke on a kettle with a charcoal snake and a water pan, it does take some practice to get right and does have shortcomings.
+Although you can successfully smoke on a kettle with a charcoal snake and a water pan, it does take some practice to get right, and does have shortcomings.
+Well here is the solution.

 Contents (Jump to Topic)